How to Protect Your Back

 By Lyndsay Fogarty

 From shopping for the perfect gift to preparing a meal for your guests, there are plenty of opportunities for aches and pains during the holidays.
-The American Physical Therapy Association suggests the following ways to protect your back.
+The American Physical Therapy Association suggests the following ways to protect your back and posture.

 - Distribute the weight of shopping bags equally on both sides of your body.